Author/Creation: Summer Leibensperger, 2003.

 Click on each link below.
 A new page will open.
 Close the page to return to this page.

 Remember, too, that as you’re researching and writing your papers, you shouldn’t limit your search to the Internet.
 You’ll want to use traditional print sources that you can find in your public or university library.
 Often it will be a comprehensive search strategy that leads you to the variety of sources that will help you write a well-researched paper: you’ll search the Internet, the library, and electronic resources like bibliographic databases.

-Special thanks to Bernice Dobbins and Summer Woodman, Academic Center Peer Writing Tutors, for assistance in developing the ROAD acronym.References
+Special thanks to Bernice Dobbins and Summer Woodman, Student Success Center Peer Writing Tutors, for assistance in developing the ROAD acronym.References

 Adams, T. & Norman, C. (2001).
 The Internet: Effective online communication.
 Fort Worth: Harcourt College Publishers.

 Harris, R. (1997).
 Evaluating Internet Research Sources.
 Retrieved 7/5/02 from http://www.virtualsalt.com/evalu8it.htm

 Kirk, E. (1996).
 Evaluating information found on the Internet.
 The Sheridan Libraries of Johns Hopkins University.
 Retrieved 6/6/03 from http://www.library.jhu.edu/elp/useit/evaluate/

 Locher, K. (2002).
 Evaluating resources.
 VC/UHV Library.
 Retrieved 6/6/03 from http://vcuhvlibrary.uhv.edu/study/evaluating.cfm

 Saturday Book Break - 12/7/2013